 Enormous centrepieces can actually inhibit conversations around the table.
 Opt for edible centrepieces such as pretty bowls and plates filled with chips, chicken fingers, dips and sauces.
 Your guests might appreciate the edible treats more than an expensive and large centrepiece that you won’t be able to use again after the wedding anyway.

 - Buy fabric by the yard instead of finished linens.

 You do not need to use finished linens in order to have a beautifully decorated wedding venue.
 To keep costs down, visit your local fabric store and search out nice fabric that is sold by the yard.
-Sheer material can be a good choice because it doesn’t need finished edges and has a pleasing look, especially when layered.
+The sheer material can be a good choice because it doesn’t need finished edges and has a pleasing look, especially when layered.
 Use your fabric to decorate high ceilings, make chair bows, cover tables and line the wedding aisle.

 - Make your own flower arrangements.

 Choose maximum two or three kinds of locally grown flowers that are in season and buy them from a wholesale florist.
 Alternatively, you can also craft your own paper flowers.
-Just make sure to use recycled paper to be respectful to the environment.
+Just make sure to use recycled paper to be respectful of the environment.

 - Wear family jewellery.

 Your engagement rings and wedding bands aside, you really don’t need to spend money on your wedding jewellery.
 Consider asking family members if they can lend you something nice to wear on your big day.
 This will tick the box for “something borrowed”, save you money and make your big day even more memorable.

 - Limit the live music; play your favourite songs.

 If you are hiring musicians to play live music, you may be able to save some money by limiting their time to specific key moments when they need to perform, for example, the first dance.
 For the rest of the wedding, you can use a playlist of your and your groom’s favourite songs presented on your own audio equipment.